Alaska 2023

 When we come to a nice pull off at one of the waterfalls we take advantage of it.
 I give them both a big Uncle Phil hug and we catch up on how are trips are going so far.

 They are just headed to Valdez for the day so they decide to proceed.
 I want to reposition BlueBelle to get a shot of her with the waterfall.
 But before I can say 'What happened' my right foot slips on the fine, wet sand that I don't notice under foot.
 Poor BlueBelle is laying on the ground on her right side with a busted mirror, busted mirror cover and me beside her.
-Fortunately Rick and Connie sees what has happened and does an about face to come back.
+Fortunately Rick and Connie see what has happened and do an about face to come back.
 They and a kind gentleman there with his family help me get her back up.
 I'm hurt but I'll be okay though I am aggravated at busting my right mirror.

 I decide that will be my last stop on the way into Valdez so I get back on the road.